Montclair School Vote

 (Permanent Annual Increase)

-This amount would be added to the tax base permanently and it will be used to fund a one time forensic audit.
+This amount would be added to the tax base permanently.

 This comparison shows the 10-year tax impact for a home assessed at $639,630.